codingwatching/osaurus/README.md

 ## Agents

 Agents are the core of Osaurus.
-Each one gets its own prompts, tools, memory, and visual theme -- a research assistant, a coding partner, a file organizer, whatever you need.
+Each one gets its own prompts, memory, and visual theme -- a research assistant, a coding partner, a file organizer, whatever you need.
+Tools and skills are automatically selected via RAG search based on the task at hand -- no manual configuration needed.
 Everything else in the harness exists to make agents smarter, faster, and more capable over time.

 ### Work Mode